Geometric criteria for overtwistedness: Applications

 Let $M_b$ be the bottom half of the Weinstein cobordism $M$ and $M_t$ the Weinstein cobordism from $(Y, \xi')$ to $(S^{2n-1},\xi_\std)$ induced by the above $(+1)$--surgery on $\Lambda_0$.
 Then the glued cobordism $\wt M := M_b \cup_Y M_t$ is a Weinstein cobordism from $(S^{2n-1},\xi_\ot)$ to $(S^{2n-1},\xi_\std)$ which is diffeomorphic to the smooth concordance $M$. \end{proof}

 Proposition \ref{prop: concord} describes a strictly higher--dimensional phenomenon in contact topology.
 Indeed, it follows from the functoriality of Seiberg--Witten invariants that there exists no such Weinstein concordance in the case $n=2$ \cite{MR}, \cite[Theorem 2.3]{Hu}, \cite[Chapter 7]{KM}.
-The Weinstein concordance among spheres can now be glued to any Weinsten cobordism:

-Proposition \ref{prop: concord} implies the existence of all Weinstein cobordisms with an overtwisted concave boundary and arbitrary convex end which are not prohibited by topological restrictions:
+The Weinstein concordance among spheres constructed in Proposition \ref{prop: concord} can now be glued to any Weinsten cobordism, thus proving the existence of all Weinstein cobordisms with an overtwisted concave boundary and arbitrary convex end which are not prohibited by topological restrictions: